Sw-Dy/Sw-Dy/README.md

 ### 🌟 About Me
 - 🎓 **BTech Student** in Computer Science and Business Systems
-- 🔭 Currently working on a **research paper exploring AI and finance**
+- 🔭 Currently working on a **research paper exploring GEN AI with LLM**
 - 🌱 Learning **AI in-depth** to master **Python and Machine Learning**
 - 🔐 Google-certified in **Cybersecurity Fundamentals**
 - 📈 Passionate about **finance and stock trading**